CDC Updates Travel Guidance for Fully Vaccinated People

 - We are encouraging physical distancing with overhead announcements, messaging on our flight information displays, and additional signage.

-- We are asking passengers to limit the number of people on our Rental Car Center buses to 10 individuals per bus and in the PHX Sky Train® cars to 15 individuals per vehicle and to stand back from the doors to allow others to exit.
+- We are asking passengers to limit the number of people on our Rental Car Center buses and in the PHX Sky Train® cars and to stand back from the doors to allow others to exit.

 - Our shops have new protocols in place.
 For many, this includes additional signage, barriers and queueing markers, increased sanitation, limiting the number of people in stores, and encouraging touchless transactions.